Ariana Madix: 2008–2023: Career beginnings and Vanderpump Rules

-Early in her career, she was frequently cast in videos for comedy website CollegeHumor.
-She has appeared in guest roles on several television series, including Dads, Anger Management, Single Siblings and Waking Up with Strangers.
-She has appeared in films Working It Out (2010), Killer Eye: Halloween Haunt (2011), Attack of the 50 Foot Cheerleader (2012), Dirty Dealing 3D (2018) and Dead End (2019).
+She had guest roles on several television series, including Fox's live-action sitcom Dads and FX's sitcom Anger Management.
+She also appeared in films Working It Out (2010), Killer Eye: Halloween Haunt (2011), Attack of the 50 Foot Cheerleader (2012), Dirty Dealing 3D (2018) and Dead End (2019).
+In 2019, she appeared as herself in the comedy television series The Other Two, in the episode "Chase Shoots a Music Video".
+On December 3, 2019, Madix and Tom Sandoval released their cocktail book Fancy AF Cocktails: Drink Recipes from a Couple of Professional Drinkers by Houghton Mifflin Harcourt.